Bitter Tears: Ballads of the American Indian: Songwriting

-Believing that he had some Cherokee ancestry, Cash was inspired by Native American activism and issues in the 1960s, a time of social upheaval in the United States.
+Assuming that he had some Cherokee ancestry, Cash was inspired by Native American activism and issues in the 1960s, a time of social upheaval in the United States.
 He was concerned about injustices against these peoples.
 He later learned that his ancestry was limited to the British Isles: English, Scots, Scots-Irish and Irish, but continued activism.

 Peter La Farge wrote five of the songs, two were by Cash, and the final track was by Cash and Johnny Horton.
 The first song, "As Long as the Grass Shall Grow", by La Farge, concerns the contemporary loss of Seneca nation land in Pennsylvania and New York (the Cornplanter Tract) due to condemnation for federal construction of the Kinzua Dam in the early 1960s.
 "The Ballad of Ira Hayes", tells about Ira Hayes, a young Marine of Pima descent, who participated in the flag raising on Iwo Jima during World War II.
 After becoming an instant celebrity because of the iconic photo of this event, Hayes struggled with life in the postwar years.
 He returned to his native Gila River Reservation, where the government had built a dam that diverted critical water supply.
 Hayes died of alcoholism and in poverty.

-In addition to those songs, La Farge's song "Custer" mocks the popular veneration of General George Custer.
+La Farge's song "Custer" mocks the popular veneration of General George Custer.
 He was overwhelmingly defeated, in part due to his own errors, by Lakota warriors at Little Big Horn.
 (Buffy Sainte-Marie has sung a version of this song in concert as "Custer Song".)

+"The Talking Leaves" is about Sequoyah inventing written words in 1821, which increased Cherokee literacy.

 Cash rerecorded "As Long as the Grass Shall Grow" decades after the release of the Bitter Tears album.
 He released it on Unearthed, with the lyrics altered to express his devotion to his wife June Carter Cash; the track was recorded as a duet between them, one of their final recorded duets.
 Cash also performed "As Long as the Grass Shall Grow" on the short-lived Pete Seeger television program Rainbow Quest, backed by Pete Seeger and June Carter.
 Cash and Seeger also discussed Peter La Farge and their mutual admiration for him as a songwriter, and his ability to grapple with social issues in his music.